www.crexi.com - The Commercial Real Estate Exchange

 A strip of sunset between two tall buildings in Philadelphia

-• Major urban areas include Reading, Upper Darby Township, Chester, Atlantic City, and Wilmington.
+• Key population centers across the region include Reading, Upper Darby Township, Chester, Atlantic City, and Wilmington.

-• The combined population is projected to increase by nearly 15% by 2050, far outpacing the overall projections for Pennsylvania.
+• The region’s population is expected to grow by nearly 15% by 2050, a pace that exceeds overall projections for Pennsylvania.

 Colorful bridges in Philadelphia's downtown